Safer Births

 NEONATOLOGY – THE SMALLEST BABIES

-An HUFH team of board certified neonatologists set up the Neonatal Intensive Care Unit at Hopital Convention Baptiste Haiti (HCBH), supported by Hope Health Action, a UK NGO, now one of the busiest neonatal units in northern Haiti.
+In 2012, a HUFH team of board certified neonatologists set up the first Neonatal Intensive Care Unit supported by Hope Health Action, a UK NGO, now one of the busiest neonatal units in northern Haiti.
 The team introduced the use of CPAP – Continuous Positive Airway Pressure, a lifesaving delivery of oxygen to pre-term babies who are struggling to breathe.
-HUFH’s neonatologists are collaborating with Haitian pediatricians in an ongoing program to elevate the level of care in the neonatal units of both Justinian University Hospital and HCBH.
-Among the challenges healthcare providers face are the lack of necessary equipment, oxygen and even medications to care for premature babies in Haiti.
-This past year a working group was formed to discuss best practices and practical solutions, as many more younger and younger babies are being brought to the units.
+HUFH’s neonatologists are collaborating with Haitian pediatricians in an ongoing program to elevate the level of care in the neonatal units at Justinian University Hospital Among the challenges healthcare providers face are the lack of necessary equipment, oxygen and even medications to care for premature babies in Haiti.